 VMRWA replaced DFES as the West Australian representative at the National Volunteer Marine Search and Rescue Committee recognised as the peak body for VMR nationally.

-Today, there are 38 member groups supporting marine rescue in WA.
+Today, there are 39 member groups supporting marine rescue (including the Indian Ocean Territories) in WA.
 More than 1,400 volunteers dedicate their time to help make our coastal waters safe for everyone to use and enjoy.

 VMRWA maintains a strong affiliation and works closely with our partner and governing body, the Department of Fire and Emergency Services (DFES)